souk4711/http-session/README.md

 ### Shared Cache

 A [shared cache] is a cache that stores responses for **reuse by more than one user**; shared caches are usually (but not always) deployed as a part of an intermediary.
+This is used by default.

 ```ruby
 http = HTTP.session(cache: {shared: true})